anagha-google/ts22-just-enough-terraform-for-da/README.md

 ## 10. Get started with the lab

-The lab modules listed are best run sequentially to avoid dependency issues.
+The lab modules listed are best run sequentially to avoid dependency issues. <br>
+Each module has an explanation of exactly what is covered, and covers one service at a time to make it bite-sized.

 | # | Module |
 | -- | :--- |